GrailFinder/gf-lt/docs/auto-issue-solver.md

 ## Context Window Management

-**Status: NOT IMPLEMENTED — P0 priority.**
+**Status: IMPLEMENTED.**

 The conversation grows unbounded.
 Each round adds 3-5 messages (user prompt → assistant → tool call → tool response).
-For a 200-tool-call mission, that's 1000+ messages, easily exceeding 8K-32K token context limits.
+For a 200-tool-call mission, that's 1000+ messages, easily exceeding context limits.

-**When to summarize**: Before the context approaches the model's limit.
-Estimate: each message is ~50-200 tokens.
-At 8K context, act at ~40-160 messages.

-**How to summarize**: Take the oldest N messages, send them to the LLM with a summarization prompt ("Summarize: what was the task, what was done, what remains, what decisions were made").
-Replace the old messages with the summary text in `chatBody.Messages`.

-This is critical — without it, missions fail silently when the context window fills and the LLM starts hallucinating.
+**Implementation**: `summarizeAndCompact()` at `main.go:656` is called after each response in the mission loop (line 610).
+When context usage exceeds 90% saturation (estimated via `getContextTokens`), it calls `SummarizeChat()` in `tools/mission_tools.go` which compresses the oldest messages using the LLM.
+If summarization fails 3 consecutive times with >90% saturation, the mission aborts.

 ## Error Handling